a3mc/graph-toolbox/graph-prom-exporter/README.md

 ### Use cases

 Monitor subgraphs and get alerts for any available event.
-For example number of entities in subgraph and get an alert when it drops below a certain threshold.
+For example, number of entities in a subgraph and get an alert when it drops below a certain threshold.
 Monitor the number of entities in subgraph and get an alert when it grows above a certain threshold.
 Check the network health.
 Can use data returned by subgraphs, such as price or whatever to display it in your Grafana.

 ### Example configs